+As of 31 December 2023

+Valuation Significant unobservable Quantitative Correlation between Sensitivity Analysis of correlation

+techniques inputs information inputs and fair value between inputs and fair value

+Financial

+assets:

+Financial assets at fair

+value through

+other

+comprehensive

+income

+Stocks Asset discount for 30% The greater 10% increase (decrease) in the

+approach lack of degree of lack discount for lack of marketability

+marketability of marketability, would result in (decrease) increase

+the lower the in the Company's profit or loss by

+estimated fair \$9,383

+value is determined.

-As of 31 December 2022
+As of 31 December 20)22

-Valuation techniques Significant unobservable inputs Quantitative information Correlation between inputs and fair value Sensitivity Analysis of correlation between inputs and fair value Financial assets: Financial assets at fair value through other comprehensive mputs mormation inputs and fair value between inputs and fair value income Stocks Asset approach discount for lack of marketability 30% The greater degree of lack of marketability, the lower the estimated fair value is determined.
-10% increase (decrease) in the discount for lack of marketability would result in (decrease) increase in the Company's profit or loss by \$9,132 As of 31 December 20 021 Significant Valuation techniques unobservable Quantitative information Correlation between inputs and fair value Sensitivity Analysis of correlation between inputs and fair value Financial assets: teeminques mputs inputs and run value between inputs and an value Financial assets at fair value through other comprehensive income Stocks Asset approach discount for lack of marketability 30% The greater degree of lack of marketability, the lower the estimated fair value is determined.
-10% increase (decrease) in the discount for lack of marketability would result in (decrease) increase in the Company's profit or loss by \$9,371
+Significant

+Valuation unobservable Quantitative Correlation between Sensitivity Analysis of correlation

+techniques inputs information inputs and fair value between inputs and fair value

+Financial

+assets:

+Financial

+assets at fair

+value through other

+comprehensive

+income

+Stocks Asset discount for 30% The greater 10% increase (decrease) in the

+approach lack of degree of lack discount for lack of marketability

+marketability of marketability, would result in (decrease) increase

+the lower the in the Company's profit or loss by

+estimated fair \$9,132

+value is determined.